 It was an honour to have met Robert Maurits Koroh (the son of the late official King Viktor Hendrik Rasiam Koroh reined from 1951-1962) & his wife Ratu Samariah Syah, who are actively promoting traditional ikat textile of Baun, Amarasi globally.

-With Robert Koroh (the eldest son of the late Raja Koroh) and his wife Ratu Samariah Syah (the daughter of Sultan of Ternate)
+Robert Koroh (the eldest son of the late Raja Koroh) and his wife Ratu Samariah Syah (the daughter of the Sultan of Ternate)

-Baun has several active weavers group and the groups are gearing up for producing more textiles using natural dyes.
-Baun weavers produced beautiful thick hand-spun and handwoven ikat textiles with distinctive pattern and colour of Amarasi.
-On this occasion, we visited the weavers from the Kai Ne’e weavers’ group and learnt some truly valuable information and history of Baun textiles from them.
+Baun has several active weavers groups and the groups are gearing up for producing more textiles using natural dyes.
+Baun weavers produced beautiful thick hand-spun and handwoven ikat textiles with distinctive patterns and colours of Amarasi.
+On this occasion, we visited the weavers from the Kai Ne’e weavers’ group and learnt some truly valuable information and the history of Baun textiles from them.
 Doli regularly visits Baun to deliver sermons in the local churches there, so she knew most of the weavers there and we bonded very quickly with the weavers as a result.

 The weavers demonstrated their weaving skills and showed us a few natural colouring techniques used by the weavers here.
 The vibrant earthy colours produced in this region and the quality and thickness of the textile produced would make Baun ikat textiles perfect for home decor and upholstery materials.
 The number of skilful weavers from Amarasi will support a good steady supply of ikats from this region.
 The problem being is that good marketing is yet to be developed in order to help create good local home industries.